-Keep in mind the first Habitat was implemented almost 30 years ago (in mid-1986), and ran in 64 KBytes of a Commodore64.
+Keep in mind the first Habitat was implemented in 1986, almost 30 years ago, and ran in 64 KBytes of a Commodore64.

 We're now spoiled by Call Of Duty and hyper-realist NBA games.
 But there's a point to be made that the success of a MMO game is not defined by its level of peripheral sophistication (be it design, cuteness, or head-mounted displays), but by the social experience, and how people interact with each other.
 Minecraft, with its blocky graphics and limited interactivity, is a prime example.

 Glitch isn't alone in repeating these mistakes.
 Worlds Chat did the same two decades ago, being the first 3D world ever created.
 It was later replaced by The Palace.
-Later Philip Rosedale had his chance with Second Life, which exploded, burst, and now is becoming cool again (with High Fidelity).
+Later Philip Rosedale had his chance with Second Life, which exploded, burst, and now is becoming cool again (and Philip is trying his hand again with High Fidelity).

 Another issue with Glitch was channel distribution.
-It's challenging to succeed with a web-only game, especially if you're not anchored on Facebook.
-And Glitch was built in Flash, so it missed billions of 2-3 minutes slots of free time that people have when waiting for the train, bathroom, elevator.
+It's challenging in 2012 to succeed with a web-only game, especially if you're not anchored on Facebook.
+And Glitch was built in Flash (!), so it missed billions of 2-3 minutes slots of free time that people have when waiting for the train, bathroom, elevator.
 And it almost never sent any emails, so I guess they were expecting people to bookmark the site and keep coming back.
 Yeah, right...